machasamurai/KeyboardStateObserver/README.md

-# KeyboardStateObserver
+# CPKeyboardStateObserver
-Observer for keyboard state changes on iPad and iPhone.
+Thank you for using CPKeyboardStateObserver, an observer for keyboard state changes on iPad and iPhone.

 ## Introduction